 I can see why Suction absolute pressure changes NPSHa.
 How should I judge the influence of Vapor pressure?

-Move Vapor pressure in small steps and watch NPSH margin.
-That reveals which term is controlling the result.
-NPSHa expresses the available head before liquid vaporizes at pump suction.
-Vapor pressure strongly depends on temperature, so warm liquids or high elevation can quickly consume margin.
+Move Vapor pressure in small steps and watch the width of the margin band; that reveals which term is controlling.
+NPSHa is the available head before liquid vaporizes at suction.
+Vapor pressure depends strongly on temperature, so warm liquids or high elevation quickly consume margin and approach the bubble-onset threshold.
 A single operating point is not enough; sweep the realistic scatter range.

-What is Loss sensitivity curve for?
+What is the Margin vs flow curve for?
 It feels like the ordinary curve already tells the story.

 So if NPSHa is within the target, can I accept the condition?

 Treat this as a first-pass review.
-It helps with Assessing piping-loss changes after layout revisions and Reviewing cavitation margin at elevated liquid temperature, but final decisions still need standards, measured data, detailed analysis, and vendor limits.
-The curve view shows how loss or vapor pressure consumes margin.
+Aiming for a margin ratio NPSHa/NPSHr β₯ 1.3, it helps with assessing piping-loss changes after layout revisions and reviewing cavitation margin at elevated temperature, but final decisions still need standards, measured data, detailed analysis, and vendor limits.

 Practical use